benfoxall/benfoxall.github.com/_posts/2013-10-01-context-require.md

 I've enjoyed using this approach - it's made it really easy to add new posts.
 I've felt like I've been writing code rather than tweaking and maintaining it.

-It also feel that it helps keep a distintion of concerns - by starting with the html/dom I've focussed on what I'm trying to enhance with javascript.
+It also feels like a good distinction of concerns - by starting with the html/dom I've focussed on what I'm trying to enhance with javascript.

 ### Only loading scripts for on-screen elements

 This approach kind of sucked for my homepage though - I've got all my posts in full, so every single script would be loaded.

 So I rewrote my script to defer the loading of a module until the related element is on-screen.
-It looks something like this (again, jQuery here for berevity):
+It looks something like this (again, jQuery here for brevity):

 {% highlight javascript %}
 // using jquery.inview